-THREE NEWS, SPORTS AND ENTERTAINMENT CONTENT PROVIDERS SELECT ENRON FOR DELIVERY OF MULTIMEDIA STREAMS
+NEWS, SPORTS AND ENTERTAINMENT CONTENT PROVIDERS SELECT ENRON FOR DELIVERY OF MULTIMEDIA STREAMS

-FORM IMMEDIATE RELEASE: Thursday, April 6, 2000
+FOR IMMEDIATE RELEASE: Thursday, April 6, 2000

-HOUSTON -- Enron Broadband Services, Inc., a wholly owned subsidiary of Enron Corp. and a leader in the delivery of high-bandwidth application services, announced today content to deliver broadband content forThedelivery contracts with World.comthree firmsthat will utilize the Enron Intelligent Network (OTCBB: VILW).Enron’s network provides television-quality streaming video with delivery speeds up to 50 times faster than the public Internet.
+HOUSTON -- Enron Broadband Services, Inc., a wholly owned subsidiary of Enron Corp. and a leader in the delivery of high-bandwidth application services, announced today content delivery agreements to deliver broadband content for The FeedRoom, MediaOnDemand.com and VillageWorld.com (OTCBB: VILW).

+The three firms have chosen Enron to enhance their Internet services and content offerings.
+The Enron Intelligent Network provides TV-quality streaming video with delivery speeds up to 50 times faster than the public Internet.

 The FeedRoom, a broadband-only news network founded by former CBS News executive Jonathan Klein, will use Enron’s network to enhance the delivery speed and quality of its local, national and international news broadcasts over the Internet.
 Featuring content from such sources as Reuters and USAToday.com, The FeedRoom encodes all content at 300 Kbps and above.

 “The FeedRoom will change the way consumers experience news and information and Enron’s network is the optimum delivery platform for making that happen,” said Chuck Johnson, COO of The FeedRoom.
 “Together, we’re setting the standard for the new realm of interactive news video.”